Tinkerforge/doc/en/source/Hardware/Bricklets/OLED_64x48.rst

 depicted below.

 You can draw and write text to the display.
-With the slider it is also possible to show the available character set on the the OLED.
+With the slider it is also possible to show the available character set on the OLED.

 .. image:: /Images/Bricklets/bricklet_oled_64x48_brickv.jpg
    :scale: 100 %